 Getting The Results You Should Expect When Hiring An Immigration Attorney

-4. » Temporary Protected Status
+Experienced Seattle Temporary Protected Status Attorney

 The terms asylum and temporary protected status (TPS) are often used interchangeably.
 While both of these immigration processes protect individuals from persecution, war and other dangers, they are distinct.
 Asylum applies to individual cases, whereas temporary protected status applies to people from certain nations.
+While holding TPS, individuals can legally reside in the U.S. and may obtain an Employment Authorization Document (EAD) to work legally.
+TPS holders are also protected from deportation as long as they maintain their TPS status.

 At ERM Immigration Law, PLLC, our Seattle immigration lawyers have a wealth of experience handling temporary protected status cases.
+Since the U.S. Citizenship and Immigration Services (USCIS) handles TPS cases, the process can be technical.
+Let us help you get through every step.
+Call [NAP PHONE] to arrange an appointment with our team and start your application.

 What Is Temporary Protected Status?